riddhi1212/Assam-app/readme.md

 5) Indian ARMY Updates Display
 	Basic - DONE @ 1:02 am
 6) Indian ARMY Updates Search
+	Basic Form: 'Name' ONLY and Table: 'first-name' ONLY search (case insensitive) enabled DONE @ 3:48am
+	DO : 1) age search
+		 2) Name compared to 'first-name' AND 'last-name' (I think I'll have to use query builder for this)
 7) Add 'How can I contribute' tab in nav-bar.
 And list names of contributors who help translate the update files commending them.

 --todo